fbehrens/sublime_ExternalREPL/readme.md

 * From Tmux you can detach with `Prefix(C-b) d`.
 * and reattach to your tmux session with `tmux a -t repl`
 * [Making the clipboard work between iTerm2, tmux, vim and OS X.](http://evertpot.com/osx-tmux-vim-copy-paste-clipboard/)

+    tmux ls                   # list sessions
+    tmux kill-session -t name # kill session tmux new -s repl          # create new session with name repl tmux attach -t repl       # attach to repl

+## using tmux with iTerm (on OSX)
+iTerm has Tmux integration in the way that it can run enter tmux mode, where all windows / split panes are tmux windows / panes.
+Why is it so slow ?

+    tmux -CC new -s repl

 ## License
 MIT-License (see license.txt)